Painting and Drawing with Mathew Lynn

 Note: you must use an odourless system for oil mediums and solvents!

-Colours: essential for rendering basic skin tones, but also most things.
-These are also the 11 essential colours for my Colour Mixing Workshop, that covers all opaque and transparent painting in the context of the broader history of painting.
+Essential for rendering basic skin tones, but also most things.
+These are also the 11 essential colours for my Colour Mixing Workshop, that covers all opaque and transparent painting in the context of the broader history of painting and all genres.

 • Titanium White